Code-Institute-Submissions/carolinecole/README.md

     * This is easy to find and locate.

 ## Deployment

+To deploy this page to GitHub Pages from its GitHub repository, the following steps were taken:
+1. Log into Github.
+2. From the list of repositories on the screen, select

 To clone this project into Gitpod you will need:
 1. A Github accoun [Github account](https://github.com/)
 2. Use the Chrome browser.